 This is a type of X-ray that builds up a detailed picture of the tissues inside your head.
 You may be given an injection that helps to show up parts of your brain on the scan.
 Before you have the injection, let the radiographer know if you are allergic to iodine or have asthma.
 The injection may make you feel hot all over for a few minutes.
 Preparation for a CT scan can vary between hospitals.
 Your doctor or nurse will tell you what to expect.
-The scan is not painful but you must lie as still as possible during it.
+The scan is not painful but it is important that you keep as still as possible during this test.
 Normally it takes between 10 and 30 minutes.